squelchdesign/squelch-tabs-and-accordions-shortcodes/readme.txt

 * Version bump for WP4.8.1.

 = 0.3.9 =
-* Bug fix: Links with hash fragments that do NOT point to a tab/accordion were broken in 0.3.7 and 0.3.8.
+* Bugfix: Links with hash fragments that do NOT point to a tab/accordion were broken in 0.3.7 and 0.3.8.
 Thanks to @jschinnerer for reporting the bug.

 = 0.3.8 =
-* Bug fix: When linking to, say, a tab on another page, if there are tabs on the current page, the link would always open the tab on the current page.
+* Bugfix: When linking to, say, a tab on another page, if there are tabs on the current page, the link would always open the tab on the current page.
 Now fixed.

 = 0.3.7 =
-* Bug fix: Perhaps not quite a bug as such, but annoying nevertheless ... all themes in the admin screen are now in alphabetical order to make it easier to find themes by name.
+* Bugfix: Perhaps not quite a bug as such, but annoying nevertheless ... all themes in the admin screen are now in alphabetical order to make it easier to find themes by name.
 * New feature: It is now possible to link to a specific tab within the same page using a # fragment in the URL
 * New feature: While clicking through tabs, accordions and toggles, a # fragment is added to the URL to make it easy to link to tabs etc
 * New feature: On page load any # fragment in the URL will trigger the opening of the relevant tab, accordion or toggle
 * New feature: Roll your own jQuery UI 1.11.4 theme from the theme roller and store it in your uploads directory so that plugin upgrades do not affect your theme.

 = 0.3.6 =
-* Bug fix: It's now possible to use paragraphs or newlines to lay out your shortcodes once again.
+* Bugfix: It's now possible to use paragraphs or newlines to lay out your shortcodes once again.
-* Bug fix: Test for custom jQuery UI theme from jQuery UI Widgets (my thanks to RobWunderlich for reporting this bug)
+* Bugfix: Test for custom jQuery UI theme from jQuery UI Widgets (my thanks to RobWunderlich for reporting this bug)
 * New feature: [tab] shortcode now accepts a parameter of 'class' to add additional classes to your tabs.
 * New feature: Roll your own theme from the theme roller and store it in your uploads directory so that plugin upgrades do not affect your theme.
 * Version bump for WP4.5

 = 0.3.5 =
-* Minor bug-fix: After changing themes the admin interface would still show the OLD theme, this has now been resolved.
+* Minor bugfix: After changing themes the admin interface would still show the OLD theme, this has now been resolved.
 * Version bump for WP4.4

 = 0.3.4 =
-* Emergency bug-fix: Paragraphs and breaks being interfered with
+* Emergency bugfix: Paragraphs and breaks being interfered with

 = 0.3.3 =
 * Version bump (which should work)